 The Municipal Building Authority of Murray City (MBA) was established to finance and construct municipal buildings that are then leased to the City.
 The MBA is governed by a five-member board of trustees composed of the Municipal Council.
 Although it is a legally separate entity from the City, the MBA is reported as if it were part of the primary government because of the City's ability to impose its will upon the operations of the MBA.
-In fiscal year 2020, the MBA was activated in anticipation of the new City Hall construction.
+The MBA is constructing a new City Hall.
 Separate financial statements are not issued for the MBA.